bearsunday/bearsunday.github.io/manuals/1.0/en/aop.md

 [MethodInterceptors](https://github.com/ray-di/Ray.Aop/blob/2.x/src/MethodInterceptor.php) are executed whenever a matching method is invoked.
 They have the opportunity to inspect the call: the method, its arguments, and the receiving instance.
 They can perform their cross-cutting logic and then delegate to the underlying method.
-Finally, they may inspect the return value or exception and return.
+Finally, they may inspect the return value or the exception and return.
 Since interceptors may be applied to many methods and will receive many calls, their implementation should be efficient and unintrusive.

 ```php?start_inline